DimitarChristoff/slickgrid-es6/README.md

 * Make dependency consumption implicit and not reliant on globals
 * Remove reliance on `Slick.` object namespace, everything just exports and needs to be imported, no more `Slick.Editors` etc.
 * **Remove `jquery-ui` from deps list** - replaced with Interact.js

+__
+ * Yes, there are some compatibility issues, such as drag and reorder of columns with X-SlickGrid's frozenRows from frozen to none.

 NB: Going forward, the 6pac version may be dropped.

 ![Default Example Styles](https://cloud.githubusercontent.com/assets/119500/24247817/1fda096c-0fc5-11e7-94b7-e71afb520999.png)